ignacio-rocco/ncnet/README.md

 The PF-Pascal dataset can be downloaded and unzipped by browsing to the `datasets/pf-pascal/` folder and running `download.sh`.

-The IVD dataset (used for training for the InLoc benchmark) can be downloaded and unzipped by browsing to the `datasets/ivd/` folder and first running `make_dirs.sh` and then `download.sh`.
+The IVD dataset (used for training for the InLoc benchmark) can be downloaded by browsing to the `datasets/ivd/` folder and first running `make_dirs.sh` and then `download.sh`.

 The InLoc dataset (used for evaluation) an be downloaded by browsing to the `datasets/inloc/` folder and running `download.sh`.